kb1vc/SoDaRadio/README.md

 ~~~~

 #### Ubuntu
+WARNING!!!
+The 6.4.1 version is somehow broken wrt audio when running on
+Ubuntu 18.04 in a VM hosted on a Fedora 28 system.
+I don't know what this
+is about yet.
+Any feedback from users running on an actual Ubuntu system
+would be appreciated.

 **SoDaRadio is no longer supported on Ubuntu 16.04, 17.10 or prior releases.**
 None of the older releases have adequate support for Qt.
 SoDaRadio versions prior to 6.0 may build on Ubuntu systems.